gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-ramp-textures.md

 > the point of this article so in this case I decided to use a conditional.
 > In general though I try avoid conditionals to select features in shaders and
 > instead create different shaders for different features.

+Note: This math is only important if we're using `LINEAR` filtering.
+If we're using `NEAREST` filtering we want the original math.

 Now that we know the ramp math is correct let's make a bunch of different ramp textures.